What is Standard Template Library (STL) in C++

 3. Algorithms library contains several built-in functions that perform complex algorithms on the data structures.

-Example: you can reverse a range with reverse() function.
-You can sort a range with sort() function and you can search in a range with binary_search().
+Example: you can reverse a range with the reverse() function.
+You can sort a range with the sort() function and you can search in a range with binary_search().

 Iterators